MicrosoftDocs/powerquery-docs/powerquery-docs/dataflows/what-is-the-cdm-storage-structure-for-analytical-dataflows.md

 Analytical dataflows store both data and metadata in Azure Data Lake Storage Gen2.
-Dataflows leverage a standard structure to store and describe data created in the lake which is called Common Data Model folders.
+Dataflows leverage a standard structure to store and describe data created in the lake, which is called Common Data Model folders.
 In this article, you'll learn more about the storage standard that dataflows leverage behind the scenes.